 Since their discovery, antibiotics have helped eradicate several infection-based diseases that had inflicted untold suffering on humanity.
 Today, the efficacy of antibiotics is jeopardized by the emergence of bacterial resistance to antibiotics.
-Health agencies now frequently alert the public to the discovery of a growing number of resistant strains at the origin of major diseases, strains that even resist the latest in antibiotics innovation.
+Health agencies like the World Health Organization (WHO) now frequently alert the public to the discovery of a growing number of resistant strains at the origin of major diseases.
+Of major concern are the strains that even resist the latest antibiotics.

 AMR is especially a concern in the hospital environment.
 It is responsible for nosocomial outbreaks, longer hospital stays and therefore increased healthcare costs and the deterioration of prognostic outlook for patients, especially in intensive-care units where time matters.